Alexandra Jones, PhD, RPA

 Matthew Palus is a Senior Archeologist with The Ottery Group, Inc., a cultural resources management firm located in Kensington, Maryland.
 He holds a doctoral degree from Columbia University (2010), and a Master of Applied Anthropology degree from the University of Maryland College Park (2000).
 He has worked in Maryland archaeology for nearly 20 years, and specializes in mid- and later-19th and early 20th-century contexts, particularly the archeology and history of African Americans after Emancipation, and military sites archeology.
 He is co-author, with Paul Shackel, of They Worked Regular: Craft, Labor and Family in the Industrial Community of Virginius Island, an archeological study of factory workers in Harpers Ferry during the postbellum era, several book chapters and articles on the historical archeology of urban infrastructure, and numerous technical reports on projects throughout the Mid-Atlantic region.

-Cassandra Michaud, MA, RPA
+Christine Ames, MA, RPA